DeepikaSellasamy/Used-Mobile-Price-Prediction/README.md

  Visualization - Using 'ggplot' we can create a plots and provides helpful commands to create complex plots from data in a data frame.

- Exploratory Data Analysis -  provides a better understanding of data set variables and the relationships between them.
+ Exploratory Data Analysis -  Provides a better understanding of data set variables and the relationships between them.
                               'dplyr' is a package for making data manipulation easier.

  Feature selection -Identify those attributes that are and are not required to build an accurate model.